freeCodeCamp/devdocs/docs/file-scrapers.md

 Scala 3 has no official documentation download
 (see https://contributors.scala-lang.org/t/5537) and has to be built by hand;
 see the comment in `lib/docs/scrapers/scala.rb`.

-## PowerShell

-Nothing to do — the scraper downloads and extracts the reference for the version it needs into `docs/powershell` automatically when it's missing.